-With Pentium Processor The position of system board switches is shown below:
+The position of system board switches is shown below:

-Switch Switch function: 1 Reserved Do not use - OFF (default) 2 BIOS CrisisShould normally be kept in the OFF position.
-Used in case power loss during BIOS update.
-Refer to flash.txt in the B package downloadable from the HP Web site.
-3 Keyboard power-on: ON = enabled (default) OFF = disabled 4 Clear Password: OFF = disabled (default) ON = enabled / clear User and Administrator passwords 5 Clear CMOS: OFF = normal (default) ON = clear CMOS and reload default values in Setup 6-9 Processor speed, refer to the table on your PC's system board.
-10 Reserved Do not use - OFF (default)
+Switch Switch function: 1 Reserved Do not use - OFF by default 2 BIOS Crisis Recovery Should normally be kept in the OFF position.
+Used in case of por loss during BIOS update.
+Refer to flash.txt in the BIOS package downloadable from the HP Web site.
+3 Keyboard power-on: OFF = disabled ON = enabled (default) 4 Password: 0FF = enabled (default) 0N = disabled / clear User and Administrator password 5 CMOS: OFF = normal (default) ON = clear CMOS and reload default values in Setup 6-9 Processor speed, refer to the table on your PC's system board.
+10 Reserved Do not use - OFF by default